 Web-based software is not owned.
 It is rented.
 This is diabolically opposed to paying once for a program that is owned by the business.

 Cloud software is not installed on business computers.
 It resides on a computer that often shop owners know nothing about.
 Where is it?
 Who controls it?
 How dependable is it?
 What security measures are in place?
 Of course those pushing cloud software will offer (hollow) assurances or reliability but they won't make guarantees backed by real assets.
 So if it all blows up and you lose everything, what are you going to do?
 Sue?
+These are great risks for the sake of mobility.

 Putting clients' personal information out there 'in the cloud' means taking responsibility in a situation over which you have absolutely no control.
 Shop owners know next to nothing about the person or persons providing 'the software' and the computer it is installed on.
 Maybe shop owners who rely upon cloud-based take the same tact as software vendors: 'If something goes sideways, what will my clients do about it?
 Sue me?